 Identification of separate account assets that are legally insulated from the general account and those which are not legally insulated.

 Aggregation of separate account assets from products registered with the SEC and separate account assets from products excluded from registration.
 In addition to the overall aggregation, this disclosure shall specifically identify separate account assets from private placement variable annuities (PPVA) and private placement life insurance (PPLI).
-The disclosures in this paragraph (36.b.) are effective December 31, 2018.
+The disclosures in this paragraph (36.b.) were effective December 31, 2018.

 Amount of separate account assets that represent seed money, other fees and expenses due to the general account, and additional required surplus amounts.
 This disclosure shall include the amount of seed money and other fees and expenses currently included in the separate account, as well as the amount of seed money received and repaid to the general account during the current year.
 This disclosure shall also include information on insulation (if applicable), the time duration for which seed money and other fees and expenses due the general account are retained in the separate account, and information on how whether seed money is invested pursuant to general account directives or in accordance with stated policies and procedures.